Grand Buffet

 Grand Buffet is a hip-hop funk duo from Pittsburgh, Pennsylvania, made up of Jackson O'Connell-Barlow (stage names: Iguanadon, Grape-a-Don, Plaps, Nate Kukla, and Mr. Pennsylvania) and Jarrod Weeks (stage names: M-Dog, Lord Grunge, Viceroy, Matt Kukla, Fred Durts).
-Their music is a unique brand of humorous, often satirical rap.
-They have toured several times with notable artists such as Gil Mantera's Party Dream, Sage Francis, Of Montreal, Cex, Sole, Magnolia Electric Co., Streetlight Manifesto, and the late Wesley Willis.
-They have also toured the United States and Europe extensively.
-In 2005 they finished a European tour with Sage Francis, and an American Tour with Of Montreal and MGMT in 2006.
-They toured with Girl Talk in 2008, and Third Eye Blind in 2009.
+The group's music is a unique brand of humorous, often satirical rap.

+This duo has toured several times with notable artists such as Gil Mantera's Party Dream, Sage Francis, Of Montreal, Cex, Sole, Magnolia Electric Co., Streetlight Manifesto, and the late Wesley Willis, and has also toured the United States and Europe extensively.

+In 2005, the duo finished a European tour with Sage Francis, and an American Tour with Of Montreal and MGMT in 2006.

+The duo then toured with Girl Talk in 2008 and Third Eye Blind in 2009.

 History

 Grand Buffet has been together since 1996, meeting at Hampton High School in Allison Park.
-They have released two self-produced, full-length LP's, Scrooge McRock (1997, out of print) and Sparkle Classic (2000), as well as a "Trilogy of Terror": 3 EP's - Undercover Angels (2002), Cigarette Beach (2002), and Pittsburgh Hearts (2003).
-Each of these releases has included different names for Jackson and Jarrod in the liner notes; the stage names are listed chronologically from Scrooge McRock to Cigarette Beach - Pittsburgh Hearts attributed them by their real names.
+The group has released two self-produced, full-length LP's, Scrooge McRock (1997, out of print) and Sparkle Classic (2000), as well as a "Trilogy of Terror": 3 EP's – Undercover Angels (2002), Cigarette Beach (2002), and Pittsburgh Hearts (2003).
+Each of these releases has included different names for Jackson and Jarrod in the liner notes; the stage names are listed chronologically from Scrooge McRock to Cigarette Beach – Pittsburgh Hearts attributed them by their real names.

-Their MySpace account also lists them as Viceroy (Jarrod) and Plaps (Jackson).
+Grand Buffet's MySpace account also lists the duo as Viceroy (Jarrod) and Plaps (Jackson).
 There was a third member, a DJ named G-Rude (Dan Grudovich), who was credited on Scrooge McRock but no subsequent albums – thus the liner art for both Scrooge McRock and Dicer contains three member's pictures instead of two.

-In 2004, they released a full-length CD of outtakes, rarities, and radio performances called Dicer: The Unheard Funk Tracks.
-In 2005, they released a greatest hits collection, Five Years of Fireworks, which included a new track and a bonus DVD filled with music videos, outtakes, backstage antics, and live material.
+In 2004, Grand Buffet released a full-length CD of outtakes, rarities, and radio performances called Dicer: The Unheard Funk Tracks.
+In 2005, the duo released a greatest hits collection, Five Years of Fireworks, which included a new track and a bonus DVD filled with music videos, outtakes, backstage antics, and live material.
 A sequel to Dicer was announced in 2005, and Weeks mentioned possibly expanding it into an annual release.

-It is notable to mention that they once again toured with a DJ for some shows in 2005 and 2006; a DJ from Texas, DJ Jester the Filipino Fist, who has toured with Kid Koala.
+Grand Buffet toured with a DJ for some shows in 2005 and 2006; a DJ from Texas, DJ Jester the Filipino Fist, who has toured with Kid Koala.

 On May 8, 2007, "The Haunted Fucking Gazebo" EP and on January 8, 2008, "King Vision" were released, both on Fighting Records.